ibm-cloud-docs/schematics/getting-started-terraform.md

-# Getting started with infrastructure and cloud service deployment in {{site.data.keyword.bpshort}}
+# Getting started with infrastructure and cloud service deployment in {{site.data.keyword.bplong_notm}}
 {: #get-started-terraform}

 Use one of the IBM-provided templates to create an [{{site.data.keyword.cos_full}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage) service instance that you can use to persistently store your data in {{site.data.keyword.cloud_notm}}.